aqxiy/the-moon-cipher/README.md

   1. a.
 Take a deep breath in from your diaphragm.
 As you exhale, draw your belly button toward your spine.
   2. b.
 For 360-degree core activation, contract the muscles in the front and side of your core, as well as those in your lower back.
   3. c.
-Hold the contraction for a second before releasing.
+Hold the contraction for a second before releasing but try to concentration in a way that mantains a level of tension.